AC64 Academic Freedom (Formerly HR64)

 Faculty members are citizens, members of learned professions, and representatives of this University.
 When the faculty member speaks or writes as a citizen, the faculty member shall be free from institutional censorship or discipline, but the special position in the community held by the faculty member imposes special obligations.
 As a person of learning and an educator, the faculty member is expected to remember that the public may judge the profession and institution by his/her utterances.
-Hence, the faculty member agrees at all times to be accurate, to exercise appropriate restraint, to show respect for the opinions of others, and to make every effort to indicate that he/she is not an institutional spokesperson.
+Hence, the faculty member agrees at all times to be accurate, to exercise appropriate restraint, to show respect for the opinions of others, and to make every effort to indicate that they are not an institutional spokesperson.

 The efficient operation of any institution requires cooperation among its personnel.
 The faculty member agrees, therefore, to abide by the regulations of the University, and to perform to the best of their ability such reasonable duties as are assigned by authorized University officials.
 Faculty members are free to speak and write on governance issues of their respective departments, colleges, units, libraries, and of the University as a whole, and are free to speak and write on all matters related to their professional duties without institutional discipline or restraint.
 Similarly, faculty members recognize that they are expected to exercise professional responsibility in their service roles.
 Faculty members are responsible for respecting confidentiality and the privacy rights of others.

 Faculty members are free to engage in research or scholarship of their own undertaking, and in the publication of the results, subject to the adequate performance of other academic duties.
 Research conducted for this University shall be in harmony with the provisions set forth in the official research policies of the institution, or in memoranda of agreement entered into between the University and industries or other agencies.
 Librarians are free to select and make available any materials supporting the teaching, research, and general learning functions of the academic community.